mathieu-gouleau/BirdsHome/README.md

 ==>  in the function "getDatafromBirdHouse()' write  yout ip adress where i wrote "PUT YOUT IP ADRESS".
 ex: " return this.httpclient.get("http://192.167.6.64:5000/get",httpOptions) "

+3)plug your phone one your computer, you will have to enable the debug mode or developer mode on your device, follow this video it's well explained: https://www.youtube.com/watch?v=Jf4RydXv7X8

+3) Open a cmd in the "client" folder and run this command
+- ionic build android

 2)GO to the "Client" folder, then in the "resources" folder, then in the "android" folder, then in the "xml" folder and open the file "network_security_config.xml" with your editor.
 Path: "Client\resources\android\xml".
 ==> add this line "<domain>PUT YOUT IP ADRESS</domain>" line just bellow thsi line :
 "<domain includeSubdomains="true">localhost</domain>", and don't forget to change the text "PUT YOUT IP ADRESS" still by your own ip adress.